naobot/qty-cinema/_drafts/a-woman-after-a-killer-butterfly-excerpt.md

 ---
 layout: post
 publish_date: 2019-10-25 17:07:22 +0000
-title: '"A Woman After a Killer Butterfly" (Excerpt)'
+title: 'On "A Woman After a Killer Butterfly" '
 author: ''

 ---